Q-1. What

 must get

-accustomed to $6 to $12/gal gasoline for most of the next two decades.
+accustomed to $6 to $12/gal gasoline for most of the next three decades.

 If we have reduced our CO2 emissions sufficiently 30 years from now (from WindFuels),